grahambell/jinja2-orderblocks/README.rst

 contained blocks.
 (Any non-block contents are ignored.)
 In this case this argument is given by the `article_order` parameter.
-When this is undefined, as it is here, the blocks are shown in their original ordering.
+When this is undefined, as it is here, (or None) the blocks are shown in their original ordering.

 However there might also be some special kinds of articles, such as